JackDanger/traffic/README.md

 The reason HAR files aren't typically used is because there's no way to connect important information from a response (say, a just-generated session token) into the following request(s).
-Traffic provides a Ruby proc-based system that lets you run arbitrary transformations of data from any request or response to any subsequent one.
+Traffic provides a regex-based system that lets you run arbitrary transformations of data from any request or response to any subsequent one.

-Questions?
-Read the source.
-More questions?
-Ask jackdanger@
+Pull requests welcome, forks celebrated.